 Easter is more than just one day!

 Remember Easter is a season rather than just a day.
-It is a period of fifty days that begins on Easter Day (April 4) and ends on Pentecost (May 23).
+It is a period of fifty days that begins on Easter Day (April 17) and ends on Pentecost (June 5).
 This season starts on Easter Sunday when we celebrate Jesus' resurrection (rising) from the dead.
 Forty days later Jesus, in the presence of His disciples, ascended bodily into Heaven so we celebrate the Ascension.
 Ten days later, the Holy Spirit descends on Jesus' disciples, and we celebrate this event on Pentecost.
 For more information on our list of Easter activities, click here for our online or printable calendar.

 Read through the Book of Acts